jsilter/GeneralEvaluation/USAGE.md

 The following steps assume that the Streamlit app has been installed and launched.
 See the [Installation](#installation) section for details)

-0. Visit the web app.
-If running on a local machine, the default URL is `http://localhost:8501`.
 1. Prepare your results from Mirai or Sybil.
 See the [Input Data Format](#input-data-format) section for details.
 2. Upload a results table in CSV, TSV, XLS, or XLSX format.
 3. The default recall target is `0.85`.
-You can change this value if desired.
+If desired, you may adjust the recall target.
 4. Click the "Run Evaluation" button.
 5. Download the PDF report and the CSV file with overall metrics.